centercirclesolutions/dpi_hornet/README.md

-# Hornet Autoinstallation for DietPi
+# Hornet Auto-installation for DietPi

 ## Instructions